CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/bom-wip.md

     Production → Manufacturing Order → Manufacturing Order WIP Items
 :::

-WIP Item tab (Work in Process Item) in ProcessForce shows what [Phantom Items](../bill-of-materials/multi-level-bill-of-materials/phantom-item.md) were used on a specific Bill of Materials / Manufacturing Order.
+WIP Item tab (Work in Process Item) in CompuTec ProcessForce shows what [Phantom Items](../bill-of-materials/multi-level-bill-of-materials/phantom-item.md) were used on a specific Bill of Materials / Manufacturing Order.

 You can also: